LokeSonne/IonicOnIE/README.md

 ## Why run Ionic in IE?

-Ionic is a html5 framework to create mobile apps for iOS, Android and Windows Universal Apps.
+Ionic is a html5 framework for creating mobile apps for iOS, Android and Windows Universal Apps.
 It does not support IE.

-Using Ionic to build web apps is possible and if you stick to Chrome you will not have many technical problems.
-Beware of mobile-centric UI though.
+Using Ionic to build desktop web apps is possible, and if you stick to Chrome you will not have many issues.
+Beware of mobile-centric componets though.

 If your users need to run their apps in the currently most despised browser,  Internet Explorer, here is a list of hacks that will make it possible.